You have offered to host a baby shower, but you’ve just realized that you actually don’t know how to host a baby shower.

-Expert Tips On Hosting A Baby Shower
+Expert Tips On How To Host A Baby Shower

-Never Forget The Guest of Honor.
+Never Forget The Guest of Honor

 You want to make things easy for the mommy-to-be and plan a fabulous baby shower she will love, but no matter how adorable the decorations or the favors are that you’re eyeing – the baby shower will be a bust if she doesn’t love it.